 Cracks in your stone benchtop on the other hand, will always require professional attention.
 Run through our list above to help narrow down the possible cause of the crack as this will determine your plan of action.
 Cracking is generally not covered under a stone manufacturer’s warranty as it is not a fault in the stone but usually caused by faulty installation, structural movement of your home, or improper use of the benchtop itself.
-Speak with your benchtop installer for their advice and you should also consider obtaining the advice and quote of another professional (such as The Stone Guys!) who can help you pinpoint the cause and also repair the damage where possible.
+Speak with your benchtop installer for their advice and you should also consider obtaining the advice and quote of another professional who can help you pinpoint the cause and also repair the damage where possible.

 How to look after your stone benchtop

 For general daily cleaning, a simple damp soft cloth is more than sufficient.
 For a deeper clean, a non alcohol based and non acidic natural cleaning solution is recommended to maintain the stone’s sheen.
 Caesarstone also sells their own range of cleaning products you can find available online here.

 For more information on maintaining your engineered stone product, Caesarstone has some excellent information available in their FAQ section.

 Natural stone benchtops will require sealing upon installation and every few years thereafter.
 Sealing the stone ensures minimal staining and damage to your natural stone product so it is important to stay on top of this!